FlavynN/Project-TrybeFC/README.md

 * Nodemom
 * Typescript

-## What was build?
+## What was built?
-Was build an POO backend with Typescript that contains:
+Was built an POO backend with Typescript that contains:
 * **Docker Containers** for front, back and database
 * **Mysql database**
 * **API CRUD**